Who manages Wayland Youth Soccer?

 First, the league we play in (BAYS) is a skill-based league.
 Each age group has three to four different divisions, based on skill levels.
 Their goal is to set up competitive groups within each division so that all games are competitive.

-The second reason is that the goal of Wayland Youth Soccer is for all players to experience success, whatever their skill level.
-Our experience is that less-skilled players on a highly-skilled team often lose confidence, and in close games they frequently do not want to play for fear of making a mistake.
-If you spend a Saturday watching games being played at different skill levels, you see the same things: parents are cheering, and kids are putting out their best effort.
-The excitement and challenges of competition are present in all of these games regardless of level.
+The second reason is that the aim of Wayland Youth Soccer is for all players to experience success, whatever their skill level.
+We've found that less-skilled players on a highly-skilled team often lose confidence, and in close games, they frequently do not want to play for fear of making a mistake.
+By forming skills-based teams, we avoid creating this negative environment.

 Some will argue that this approach prevents the less skilled players from getting a chance to improve.
 Indeed one way to improve is to be challenged.
 It is for this reason that our team formation procedures call for player movement so that kids on the margin do get the chance not only to get challenged but also to play at a slower pace where they often gain confidence in their skills.
-But we believe it makes no sense to put the stronger and weaker players on the same team across the board.
-The stronger players get frustrated.
-And the weaker players typically lose their confidence and do not get a chance to experience success.
+But we believe it makes no sense to put the strongest and weakest players on the same teams.
+The stronger players get frustrated, and the weaker players typically lose their confidence.

-Why do the WAYS team formation procedures require player movement every season from U9 through U12 and then are only “encouraged as appropriate” for U13 and U14?
+Why do the WAYS team formation procedures require player movement every season from 3rd Grade through 6th Grade and then are only “encouraged as appropriate” for Grades 7 and 8?

-Our experience is that the U9 through U12 years are the most formative years in player development.
+Our experience is that the 3rd Grade through 6th Grade years are the most formative years in player development.
 As the team formation procedures explain, we believe that kids, who we know develop at different times and speeds, must be given the opportunity to be challenged at a higher skill level.
 In order for that to happen other kids need to drop down a level.
 Though kids and often parents do not see it this way initially, our experience is that playing a step down in speed proves to be a positive and beneficial experience.
 Kids get to play more of a leadership role and gain confidence in their skills.
-By the U13 and U14 years our experience is that there usually develops more of a differentiation between team skill levels and requiring player movement when there is a clear gap in skills between teams does not make sense.
+By the 7th and 8th grade years, our experience is that there usually develops more of a differentiation between team skill levels and requiring player movement when there is a clear gap in skills between teams does not make sense.
 However, we make it clear that if a coach believes that a player really deserves a chance to be challenged at a higher level, then this should happen.

 How are placement decisions made to move kids between levels?